photo/frontend/documentation/guides/InstallationUbuntuApache.markdown

     cp /var/www/yourdomain.com/src/configs/openphoto-vhost.conf /etc/apache2/sites-available/openphoto

+You'll need to replace instances of `/path/to/openphoto/html/directory` with `/var/www/yourdomain.com/src/html` or wherever you placed the code.
+Depending on which modules you installed you may have to comment out some of the `Expires*` directives.

+    vi /etc/apache2/sites-available/openphoto

 Now enable openphoto and disable Apache's default virtual host.

     a2dissite default
     a2ensite openphoto

-Now you'll need to replace instances of `/path/to/openphoto/html/directory` with `/var/www/yourdomain.com/src/html` or wherever you placed the code.

-    vi /etc/apache2/sites-enabled/openphoto-vhost.conf

 By default, any access to ini files is denied with a "Not Found" 404 HTTP code.
 To enable a 404, or Forbidden return code, change the following lines in the virtual host file.